usarral/usarral.com/README.md

     Fork the repository.
     Create a new branch (git checkout -b feature/my-feature).
-    Make your changes and commit them (git commit -am 'Add some feature').
+    Make your changes and commit them, for commits please use conventional commits (git commit -am 'feat(name): add some feature').
     Push to the branch (git push origin feature/my-feature).
     Create a new Pull Request.

-### License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
-Contact

 If you have any questions or feedback, feel free to reach out!